Responding to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 STEP2 Definitions of scenarios

-For scenario analysis, the Group assumed two scenarios (1.5℃ scenario and 4℃ scenario; if an item does not have a 1.5℃ scenario, see a 2℃ scenario) for Yamato Transport Co., Ltd. in FY2021 based chiefly on information from the Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA)*².
+In the scenario analysis that we performed in FY2023, we envisioned the below two scenarios for Yamato Transport Co., Ltd. based on information from the UN Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency (IEA)*³, and so forth.

 IEA…Net Zero Emissions by 2050 Scenario, Sustainable Development Scenario, Stated Policies Scenario, etc.